Edward G. Robinson: Early years and education

-Robinson was born Emanuel Goldenberg (עמנואל גאָלדענבערג) on December 12, 1893, in a Yiddish-speaking Romanian Jewish family in Bucharest, the fifth son of Sarah (née Guttman) and Yeshaya Moyshe Goldenberg (later called Morris in the U.S.), a builder.
+Robinson was born Emanuel Goldenberg (עמנואל גאָלדענבערג) on December 12, 1893, in a Yiddish-speaking Romanian Jewish family in Bucharest, the fifth and penultimate son of Sarah (née Guttman) and Yeshaya Moyshe Goldenberg (later called Morris in the U.S.), a builder and tinsmith.
+He had five brothers: Zach, Jack, Oscar, Willie, and Max.
+The family lived in one of several attached buildings surrounding a court at 671 Strada Cantemier in Bucharest.
+Emanuel, known as "Manny", was close to his maternal grandmother, who lived with them and often told him stories from the Hebrew Bible.
+He was enrolled at a Jewish school, where he studied the Torah and learned Hebrew and German.
+Once, his father took him to a see a film, a silent Western, but both thought motion pictures were just "a passing fad."
+At a Bucharest café they saw a Romanian play based on Jules Verne's Around the World in Eighty Days: "I loved that, and I thought the actors were making up the words."

 According to the New York Times, one of his brothers was attacked by an anti-semitic gang during a "schoolboy pogrom".
 In the wake of that violence, the family decided to emigrate to the United States.
 Robinson arrived in New York City on February 21, 1904.
 "At Ellis Island I was born again," he wrote.
 "Life for me began when I was 10 years old."
-In America, he assumed the name of Edward.
 He grew up on the Lower East Side, and had his bar mitzvah at the First Roumanian-American Congregation.
 He attended Townsend Harris High School and then the City College of New York, planning to become a criminal attorney.
-An interest in acting and performing in front of people led to him winning an American Academy of Dramatic Arts scholarship, after which he changed his name to Edward G. Robinson (the G. standing for his original surname).
+An interest in acting and performing in front of people led to his winning an American Academy of Dramatic Arts scholarship, after which he changed his name to Edward G. Robinson (the G. standing for his original surname).
+He had heard the surname "Robinson" in a play and liked "the ring and strength of it", and for the given name he chose "Edward" after King Edward VII.
+Despite the fact that he emigrated to the US at 9 years old, Robinson remained fluent in Romanian his entire life: during a 1966 trip to Romania, in an interview with Contemporanul, he demanded the journalists to speak Romanian, not English, claiming that he understood everything.

 He served in the United States Navy during World War I, but was not sent overseas.